What to Expect

 - Disposable—simply discard the pen when the cartridge is empty

-- Primed only once for each pen
+- Prime only once

 Questions?
 Ask your nurse trainer or call 1-866-NUTROPIN (1-866-688-7674) to talk with a nurse, 7 days a week.